NiJeLorg/NiJeL-Website/README.md

 ### Backend

-The backend framework for this project is Node as our runtime, and [**Express**](https://expressjs.com/) as our webserver framework.
+The backend for this project is built with Node as our runtime, and [**Express**](https://expressjs.com/) as our webserver framework.
 MongoDB is our primary database engine.

 ### Hosting